Wisconsin vs. Rutgers NCAA Football Odds, Plays and Insights | November 6, 2021

 Rutgers Stats and Trends

-- In Rutgers' eight games this year, it has four wins against the spread.
+- Rutgers has played eight games, with four wins against the spread.

-- The Scarlet Knights have been underdogs by 13 points or more two times this season and covered the spread once.
+- This year, the Scarlet Knights have one against the spread win in two games as an underdog of 13 points or more.

-- Rutgers' games this year have gone over the point total two times in seven opportunities (28.6%).
+- Rutgers' games this year have hit the over on two of seven set point totals (28.6%).

-- Rutgers is 2-0 against the spread and 3-0 overall when the team puts up more than 17 points.
+- When Rutgers records more than 17 points, it is 2-0 against the spread and 3-0 overall.

-- In games that Rutgers piles up more than 214.6 yards, the team is 3-3 against the spread and 3-4 overall.
+- When Rutgers piles up more than 214.6 yards, the team is 3-3 against the spread and 3-4 overall.

 - The Scarlet Knights have turned the ball over six times, five fewer times than the Badgers have forced turnovers (11).